nap2000/docs/xls-select-questions.rst

 * select_one   			(The user can only select one of the choices)
 * select_multiple       (The user can select multiple choices)
+* rank					(The user can rank the choices, that is order them)

 Select One or Select Multiple
 -----------------------------